Prevent multiple participation

 A very secure method is to only allow users to participate who have received an invitation.
 For this purpose, PollUnit sends e-mails with a secret code that can only be used once for voting.
 For this method, participants do not need a PollUnit account.
 The invitation links can also be sent manually, so you can share them for example via WhatsApp or other messengers.

 Invitation and PollUnit account required

-Our safest method: it behaves like »Invitation required« with the difference that participants additionally need a PollUnit account.
+Compared to »Invitation required« participants additionally need a PollUnit account.
 They need to log in or register with PollUnit before voting.
-The advantage over »Invitation required« is that with an invitation, that does not match the invited email address, you cannot participate.
-For example, intercepted or stolen invitations cannot be used unless one does also have access to the respective PollUnit account.
+The advantage over »Invitation required« is that an invitation, that does not match the invited email address, cannot participate.
+So intercepted or stolen invitations cannot be used unless the user have access to the respective PollUnit account.

 Apply restriction also to visitors

 With »Apply restriction also to visitors« users can only access the PollUnit with the selected security setting.
 Otherwise, the access restriction applies only to voting users.